open-feature/open-feature-operator/docs/README.md

 ## Configuration

-Configuration of the deployed sidecars is handled through the `FeatureFlagSource` custom resources defined at`openfeature.dev/featureflagsource` annotation of the deployed `PodSpec`.
+Configuration of the deployed sidecars is handled through the `FeatureFlagSource` custom resources referenced via `openfeature.dev/featureflagsource` annotations of the deployed `PodSpec`.

 The relationship between the deployment and custom resources is highlighted in the diagram below,